atreides1/HW5-Benchmarking/README.md

 ### 3. Select metrics: criteria to compare performance.
 * Cache is available: Returns literally anything for any given request
-    * Aiming for 95% availabiity
+    * Aiming for 95% availability
 * Cache is reliable: Returns proper values/errors for any given request
     * Aiming for reliability for 95% or greater cache requests
 * Sustained Throughput: Maximum offered load (in requests per second) at which the mean response time remains under 1 millisecond.